molobala/hidden-founders-mobile-challenge/README.md

 If you don't use the code in a gradle project you may download the required libraries files from the net to add them to the project.

+##Perspectives
+There are many things to improve in that application such as the images caching system, use of recycleview  instead of listView to display repositories,...